-Genealogist Chris Child traced Warren’s Native American ancestry to her great-great-great grandmother, who was listed on a 1894 marriage license as Cherokee.
+Genealogist Chris Child traced Warren's Native American ancestry to her great-great-great grandmother, who was listed on her 1894 marriage license as Cherokee.

 Although several of her former employers have said Warren's claimed minority status did not factor into their hiring processes, the story has dominated the news cycle in Massachusetts.